thenameisflic/thenameisflic.github.io/about.md

   - "31"
 ---

-My name is Feliciano Santana, a computer science undergrad.
-I do awesome stuff at my own software studio, <a href="http://bloomestudio.com">Bloom.</a>
+My name is Feliciano Santana, a software developer.
+I do awesome stuff at my own software studio Bloom Games.
 I&#8217;m also a start-up visionary, Node.js evangelist, Unity lover and general compulsive achiever.